 Are you tired of the uneven cooling by your AC and thinking about an air conditioner repair?
 Do you believe that the air conditioning system is not working the way it should and not cooling the house properly?

-Uneven cooling by your AC is a common problem that people experience.
+Uneven cooling is a common air conditioner problem that people experience.
 There can be many possible reasons, ranging from minor glitches to severe problems requiring a new air conditioner installation.
 Below are five reasons for you to understand the causes of uneven cooling.

 1. Barred room vents